jnunyez/synchronization/README.md

 <figcaption>

-**Figure 5** Install Silicom Timing Synchronization Operator
+**Figure 5** Install Silicom Timing Synchronization (STS) Operator.

 </figcaption>

 Once the Operator is installed with the Custom Resource Definition (CRD)s exposed in the figure above, we proceed to instantiate the Custom Resources (CRs).
-When you install an Operator you are not installing the software services managed by that Operator.
+Note that when you install an Operator you are not installing the software services managed by that Operator (in this case the Silicom Timing Software stack).

 #### Install StsOperatorConfig CR

 Create the StsOperatorConfig CR object to set the desired timing stack configuration.
-Launch the following:
+Apply the following CR:

 ```yaml
 # cat <<EOF | oc apply -f -